shlomiassaf/ngrid/libs/apps/table/features/src/lib/modules/column-features/column-resizing/column-resizing.component.md

 To override resizing we need to provide a template that the table will use to render the drag element that listen to all mouse/touch events and act upon them.

-To do that we use the structural directive `*negTableCellResizerRef`.
+To do that we use the structural directive `*pblTableCellResizerRef`.
 This directive will automatically register the template for us and provide us with the **column*** and **table** instances as context:

 ```typescript